You will find the privacy statement for www.pccal.com below, followed by information about how cookies are used on www.pccal.com.

 A cookie is a text file which holds a small amount of data.
 It is downloaded onto your computer, laptop or mobile device when you visit a website.

 Some cookies are essential (also referred to as “strictly necessary” cookies) – for example, cookies which make a website work correctly are said to be essential.
 Other cookies are non-essential, for example cookies used for analytical or marketing purposes; these cookies are not needed for a website to work correctly.

 Consent is not required for the use of essential cookies; consent is required for the use of non-essential cookies.

 Our website does not use any non-essential cookies.

 Various websites provide information about cookies and how to change cookie browser settings including allaboutcookies.org.

 Following the introduction of the General Data Protection Regulations (GDPR) on 25th May 2018, all companies must disclose what personal data they might store about people and how they use it.

 People can request personal data to be deleted and have the ‘right to be forgotten’.
-CoAcS adheres to the GDPR and we have produced a general privacy statement which can be viewed here.
+Please see CoAcS’s privacy statement for full details about what personal data we collect and how we use it.